Our Aims and Objectives

 Money

-It is worth noting that Dublin is one of the most expensive cities 0n the island being the capital, by quite a margin, so it is advisable to come prepared and book things like accommodation well in advance to the conference.
+It is worth noting that being the capital city, Dublin is one of the most expensive place on the island, by quite a margin, so it is advisable to come prepared and book things like accommodation well in advance to the conference.

 Plug Sockets